-- Inspect all drive bushings (8 bushings) to make sure they are not worn out.
-Replace any loose or worn-out bushings. - Inspect the guide blocks along the knife to ensure they exert a slight pressure against the knives to keep them together.
+Inspect all drive bushings (8 bushings) to make sure they are not worn out.
+Replace any loose or worn-out bushings.
+Inspect the guide blocks along the knife to ensure they exert a slight pressure against the knives to keep them together.
 Too much pressure causes excess wear, not enough pressure negatively impacts cutting performance.
 Pressure can be adjusted via the adjustment bolts (A).
-Replace any overly-worn or damaged guide blocks. - Check the cutting sections for excess wear or damage (See section 19.9.9 on page 117).
-Replace as needed.
+Align the sickle sections so right hand and left hand knive are together, then insert a 0.030" shim betweens the sections.
+Adjust the guide block bolt until the sickle sections are applying light pressure on the shim.
+Replace any overly-worn or damaged guide blocks.